Year-Over-Year Increase Of 13% For The DGI10 And TR7

 Some time ago I discussed sequence of return risk in this article.

 In a previous article, which you can find here, I laid out the starting positions of my two portfolios.
-One is a dividend income portfolio I call the DGI10 (10 dividend stocks) and the other is a total return portfolio which I call the TR7 (7 ETF's where shares are sold to fund the income).
+One is a dividend income portfolio I call the DGI10 (10 dividend stocks) and the other is a total return portfolio which I call the TR7 (7 ETFs where shares are sold to fund the income).
 Both of these started at the end of 2015 with about $100,000 each.
 The income drawn from both will be based on the IRS Required Minimum Distribution table III, from IRS publication 590b, appendix B, starting at age 73 in the table.
 Below is a table of the changes to my portfolios and the withdrawal rates between 2016 and 2017.

-As you might already know by reading some of my previous articles on this subject, when using this variable withdrawal method you have to be flexible in how much money you expect to spend in retirement.
-However, in most cases this variable income approach adds alpha, or extra income, to what would be the normal withdrawals of a retirement account, while still giving room for principal appreciation.
-In a previous article found here, I showed some hypothetical outcomes using total returns ranging from about 4% to 12% over a 15 year time span, which would get you to age 88 in the RMD table.
+As you might already know by reading some of my previous articles on this subject, when using this variable withdrawal method, you have to be flexible in how much money you expect to spend in retirement.
+However, in most cases, this variable income approach adds alpha, or extra income, to what would be the normal withdrawals of a retirement account, while still giving room for principal appreciation.
+In a previous article found here, I showed some hypothetical outcomes using total returns ranging from about 4% to 12% over a 15-year time span, which would get you to age 88 in the RMD table.

-1 st Quarter Results - DGI10
+1st Quarter Results - DGI10

 Below is a table showing where these investments have gone after 15 months.

-What can be seen from the above table is an initial dividend run rate of 4.4%, which is still above the RMD percentage we are using for the 74 year old in 2017.
-Remember, I started last year in 2016 using the IRS RMD table for a 73 year old.
-The actual dividend cash flow has increased year-over-year from the 1 st quarter last year by 5.4%.
+What can be seen from the above table is an initial dividend run rate of 4.4%, which is still above the RMD percentage we are using for the 74-year-old in 2017.
+Remember, I started last year in 2016 using the IRS RMD table for a 73-year-old.
+The actual dividend cash flow has increased year over year from the 1st quarter last year by 5.4%.
 It should also be noted that 8 of the 9 positions that were in the portfolio all year did increase their dividends.
 Only Weyerhaeuser (NYSE:WY) is still on my watch list for needing to increase its dividend this year or be kicked to the curb.
-I am looking forward to more dividend increases this year, but whatever happens excepting maybe the apocalypse, the income I will receive is locked-in, based on the RMD table for a 74 year old.
-As many may know who follow me I have a number of years to go to age 74, but that is what makes this method adaptable to anyone, as long as you take whatever minimum distributions are required from the sum total of your necessary tax-deferred accounts.
+I am looking forward to more dividend increases this year, but whatever happens, excepting maybe the apocalypse, the income I will receive is locked-in, based on the RMD table for a 74-year-old.
+As many who follow me may know, I have a number of years to go to age 74, but that is what makes this method adaptable to anyone, as long as you take whatever minimum distributions are required from the sum total of your necessary tax-deferred accounts.
 It could in fact even be used on a taxable account or Roth account to manage the cash flow in an efficient manner.

 1st Quarter Results - TR7